 A gap that seems harder to fill is the question of how to integrate remote workers into social meetings.
 As face-to-face social interactions are crucial to bond as a team, it is recommended to aim for a social get-together that allows all the team members to meet physically from time to time.
 If the distance however does not allow this, gift vouchers or tangible presents are a great way to show your appreciation as a company.

-🔥Agree on hours where everyone should be available.
+🔥Agree on hours when everyone should be available.
 Agreeing as a team on hours when everybody must be reachable smoothens not only the internal communication processes, it also increases the efficiency of the team.
 Hone hours when you are not available.
 Productive working goes hand in hand with switching off and concentrating on one particular task.

-🔥As a leader, spend more time with remote workers in intentional scheduled conversations.
+🔥As a leader, spend more time with remote workers in intentionally scheduled conversations.
 Recent studies suggest that leaders of hybrid teams are spending up to 20-25 % more time in meetings with their remote workforce in contrast to their on-site workers.
 The reason behind this is that in the office conversations between leaders and their on-site workforce are happening casually while conversations with remote workers must be set up intentionally.

-What is the biggest piece of advice for leaders of today’s hybrid teams?
+What is your biggest piece of advice for leaders of today’s hybrid teams, Nancy?